Eric Ebron*, TE, North Carolina

 Personal: Majoring in communications.
 Son of Eric Ebron, Sr. and Gina Jackson.

 Austin Seferian-Jenkins*, TE, Washington

 Height: 6-6.
 Weight: 266.
 Projected 40 Time: 4.68.
-Projected Round (2014): 2-3.
-5/6/14: Sources told WalterFootball.com that Seferian-Jenkins didn't interview well with teams and believe that he could slide in Round 2.
-That could send Seferian-Jenkins to the third round and make him a nice value pick.
-Some teams are turned off by Seferian-Jenkins off the field and are downgrading him for character concerns.
+Projected Round (2014): 1-2.
+4/5/14: A foot injury knocked Seferian-Jenkins out of the Combine, and he won't be able to do much for scouts before the 2014 NFL Draft.
+That could send Seferian-Jenkins to the second round and make him a nice value pick.
+Some teams are said to be turned off by Seferian-Jenkins off the field and are downgrading him for character concerns.